WorksApplications/elasticsearch-sudachi/README.md

 3. Execute "bin/elasticsearch-plugin install file:///plugin-zip-path"
 4. Download sudachi dictionary archive from https://github.com/WorksApplications/SudachiDict
-5. Extract dic file and place it to config/sudachi/system_core.dic
+5. Extract dic file and place it to config/sudachi/system_core.dic (You must install system_core.dic in this place if you use Elasticsearch 7.6 or later)
 6. Execute "bin/elasticsearch"

 # Configuration